What is Epinephrine?

 Healthcare providers and patients should be aware of and discuss the potential impact epinephrine may have on other medical conditions, such as heart disease.
 But it doesn’t matter what other medical condition is present, because anaphylaxis is a life-threatening situation and epinephrine is the only treatment for it.
 There is no alternative.

-Can students self-carry their epinephrine auto-injectors in school?
+Can students self-carry their epinephrine in school?

 Can school nurses administer epinephrine?

-Are epinephrine auto-injectors available in public places?
+Are epinephrine devices available in public places?

 • Restaurants